kevanchristmas/kevanchristmas.github.io/_posts/2025-04-29- AI and product II.md

     - Customise (20 min)
     - Ship

 Research followed the same pattern.
-What once took 19 hours across 2 weeks (recording, transcription, clustering, writing insights) can now be reduced to about 10.5 hours in a few days.
+What once took for example +19 hours across 2 weeks (recording, transcription, clustering, writing insights) can now be reduced to about 10 hours in a few days.
 Slide creation collapsed from 7–8 hours of blank-slide paralysis to 2–3 hours focused on design and delivery.

 The playbook codified these gains: especially regarding GenAI as a workflow enhancer.
-It was pragmatic and useful — but it also assumed a constant: humans would remain the ultimate decision-makers.
+It was pragmatic and useful, but it also assumed a constant: humans would remain the ultimate decision-makers.

 That assumption no longer holds.
 As much as I hate to say it, Agentic AI represents the next phase.
 These systems don’t just generate; they decide and act.
 Leaving aside for a moment the impending "Product Managerbot", it's pretty obvious that the move from co-pilot into participant extends to markets themselves.

-- A TravelBot won't just draft an itinerary — it books it.
+- A TravelBot won't just draft an itinerary, it books it.
-- A SaveBot won't just recommend a balance sweep — it executes it.
+- A SaveBot won't just recommend a balance sweep, it executes it.
-- A finance agent won't just suggest the best card — it switches transactions in real time.
+- A finance agent won't just suggest the best card, it switches transactions in real time.

 Whether by Agent Smith or yours truly, products will increasingly have to be designed for an environment where AI agents can transact, optimise and arbitrate on behalf of customers.

 ## 2. Not so fuzzy Margins

-Financial Services profitability has long rested on what could be politely called the **quiet subsidy of inefficiency**:
+Financial Services profitability has long rested on what could be politely called the **subsidy of inefficiency**:

 - Low-yield deposits left untouched.
 - Credit-card rewards unredeemed.